lacimarsik/harmony-analyser/README.md

 To install the dependency properly, issue from the project root:
 `mvn install:install-file -DgroupId=org.vamp_plugins -DartifactId=jvamp -Dversion=1.3 -Dpackaging=jar -Dfile=./lib/jvamp.jar`

-In addition to this, jVamp binaries need to be installed locally, in order to be able to execute native C++ code.
+In addition to this, jVamp and Vamp Plugin SDK binaries need to be installed locally in order to build application.
 Download and install [jVamp](https://code.soundsoftware.ac.uk/projects/jvamp)
-(Linux: compile and place `libvamp-jni.so` to your `java.library.path` folder (run `java -XshowSettings:properties` if you are unsure of the location)
+(Linux: compile and place `libvamp-jni.so` to your `java.library.path` folder (run `java -XshowSettings:properties` if you are unsure of the location) and [Vamp Plugins SDK](https://code.soundsoftware.ac.uk/projects/vamp-plugin-sdk)
+(Linux: `./configure && make && make install`)

 ## Documentation
 For more details and sample analysis please refer to the documentation located in `documentation` folder.